NikolaD01/NikoGin/README.md

 This is list of incoming features and commands : \
 **BE**
 - Jobs (Depending on WooCommerce Action Scheduler (subject to change), wordpress background processes)
-- Repositories
 - Middlewares (Package inside core with already done middlewares also ability to make new ones, this is for REST routing security)
 - Controller (Rest Controller)
 - Shortcodes (Command to create shortcodes nothing special)
 - Wordpress component extension (Ability to easy extend any wordpress component as WpTable ) (Subject to change)
 - Commands (Extend WP CLI, create commands)
 - Seeders
-- Support Elements ( as Symfony d/dd etc ... ) \
+- Support Elements ( as Symfony d/dd etc ... )
+- API Foundation Support \
 **FE** \
 Idea here is when we want to create new plugin, we can have starter kits or none.
 With starter kits we can choose how we will make dashboards and what would be used as bundler.